mdshopon/COVID19_Classification/README.md

 There are two types of classification that were done.

 * A four class classification among X-Ray Images.
-The classes were Nomral X Rays, COVID 19 X Rays, Viral Pneumonia, Bacterial Pneumonia etc.
+The classes were Nomral X Rays, COVID 19 X Rays, Viral Pneumonia, Bacterial Pneumonia etc. Run four_class.py for this.
-* A two class classification on COVID 19 X rays and Normal X Rays
+* A two class classification on COVID 19 X rays and Normal X Rays.
+Run two_class.py for this.

 The COVID-19 X-ray image dataset was curated by Dr. Joseph Cohen, a postdoctoral fellow at the University of Montreal.
 If you want to contribute in his work, please visit his [Github Repository](https://github.com/ieee8023/covid-chestxray-dataset)